cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/gpu.rst.txt

 .. code-block:: console

     $ srun --pty --partition=gpuqueue -- /bin/bash
+    # or, also reserving a GPU
+    $ srun --pty --partition=gpuqueue --gres:gpu:1 -- /bin/bash

 See the :ref:`s_interactive_session` section for information about interactive sessions, including information about running programs with